How to Make a Vibrant Preserved Moss Wall (8 Simple Steps)

 Moss is an organic fabric of sorts, full of vibrant color and texture.

-Which makes a moss wall the latest and greatest way to craft a truly natural piece of art to hang in the home.
+Which makes a moss wall one of the best ways to craft a truly natural piece of art to hang in the home.

-As well as being relatively affordable and easy to construct (even for someone without a craft background) moss walls are eye-catching and zero-maintenance.
+Moss walls are relatively affordable, easy to construct (even for someone without a craft background), eye-catching, and zero-maintenance.

 Come with me as I walk you carefully through all 8 steps to creating your first mossy masterpiece.